asmaamirkhan/ObjectTracker-s-/src/DeepSortTracker/README.md

 ![](../../res/deep_sort_output.gif)

-> 🙄 Better results can be obtained when better detection model is used
+> 🙄 Better results can be obtained when more powerful detection model is used

 ## 🤹‍♀️ More Arguments
 - `--threshold`